Graffiti, vandalism and fly-tipping do damage to your neighbourhood. They are environmental offences.

 All of these must be reported to the local authority.
 Local authorities want to make the place you live more pleasant.

-Do not just accept that there is graffiti in your neighbourhood.
+Do not just accept that there is graffiti in your neighbourhood or litter thrown around everywhere or dog poo in the middle of the street!
 Do not accept that vandalism is normal.
 If you ignore them, they can lead a 'broken windows effect' - this can lead to more vandalism and even serious crime.

-With graffiti, vandalism and other similar offences, agencies can use restorative action with the offenders.
-This basically means the people who did the graffiti, etc. have to clear up the mess!
+With graffiti, vandalism, litter and other similar offences, agencies can use restorative action with the offenders.
+This basically means the people who did the graffiti, litter etc. have to clear up the mess!

 The main issues are: